tsdiokno/abl/content/tl/docs/nt/roma/roma-4.md

 [^11]: And he received the sign of circumcision as a seal of the righteousness that he had by faith while still uncircumcised.
 This was to make him the father of all who believe but are not circumcised, so that righteousness may be credited to them also.

-[^12] At naging ama siya ng mga natuli, na mga hindi lang natuli pero sumunod sa yapak ng pagtitiwala na katulad ng sa ating ama na si Abraham noong hindi pa siya natutuli.
+[^12] At naging ama siya ng mga natuli, na mga hindi lang natuli pero sumunod sa yapak ng pagtitiwala na katulad ng ginawa ng ating ama na si Abraham noong hindi pa siya natutuli.

 [^12]: And he became the father of the circumcised, who are not only circumcised but who also follow in the footsteps of the faith our father Abraham had while he was still uncircumcised.

 ## Ibinigay Ang Pangako Sa Pamamagitan Ng Pagtitiwala
 [#](# "The Promise Granted through Faith")

-[^13] Dahil ang pangako kay Abraham o sa kaniyang angkan na ipapamana sa kaniya ang mundo ay hindi ibinigay sa pamamagitan ng Kautusan, pero sa pamamagitan ng katuwiran na nanggagaling sa pagtitiwala.
+[^13] Dahil ang pangako kay Abraham o sa kaniyang angkan na ipapamana sa kaniya ang mundo ay hindi ibinigay sa pamamagitan ng Kautusan, pero sa pamamagitan ng pagiging matuwid na nanggagaling sa pagtitiwala.

 [^13]: For the promise to Abraham or to his descendants that he would inherit the world was not through the law, but through the righteousness that comes by faith.